microsoft/hands-on-lab-functions/docs/workshop.md

 - If you are using VS Code, you can also install the [Azure Function extension][azure-function-vs-code-extension]
 - The following languages if you want to run all the Azure Functions solutions :
   - [.Net 8][download-dotnet]
+- The following languages if you want to run the Web App :
+  - [Node 18][download-node]

 Once you have set up your local environment, you can clone the Hands-on-lab-Functions repo you just forked on your machine, and open the local folder in Visual Studio Code and head to the next step.